 Average Purchase Value

 Tracking average revenue per sale will enable you to quantify the value of each lead and thus you can assign the marketing efforts accordingly.
 This metric will help you to make sales forecasts and look for factors that contribute to increase in deal size.
-By analyzing the type of customer and type of product or service, you can also gain a clear idea of customer behaviour.
+By analyzing the type of customer and type of product or service, you can also gain a clear idea of customer behavior.

 Sales Cycle Time